SPOCKnots/KnotID/README.md

 ## Technical details

 Knot ID is written in Python using the Flask framework.
-Topological analysis use the pyknot2 library.
+Topological analysis is carried out using the pyknot2 Python library, also developed under the SPOCK Programme Grant.